rvosa/bio-phylo-forest-dbtree/docs/paper.md

 but not all commonly-used engines support those and the computation imposes additional computational cost on the ones that do.

-Pre-computing additional values and indexes as column values can obviate the need for some of these traversals entirely, thereby speeding up tree traversal significantly.
+Pre-computing certain metrics and topological indexes as column values can obviate the need for some of these traversals entirely, thereby speeding up tree traversal significantly.
 The general idea is illustrated in Fig 1.
 The topology shown is represented in the table, with one record for each node, by way of the following columns:

 - **name** - the label (if any), i.e. the values in this column correspond to those in the tree.